SAP-samples/teched2023-AD266/exercises/ex3/README.md

 # Exercise 3 - Add functionality to Event Handlers: Part 1- Use SAP Cloud SDK

-In this exercise, we will look at adapting `RegistrationServiceHandler` to add functionality to our application.
+In this exercise, we will look at adapting `RegistrationServiceHandler` ([RegistrationServiceHandler.java](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/RegistrationServiceHandler.java)) to add functionality to our application.

 Let us outline the scenario we want to build.

-We want a user to be able to sign up for an event and when they do so the following things should happen:
+We want a user to be able to sign up for an event and when they do, the following things should happen:
-1. The user should get registered for the event
+1. The user should get registered for the event.
 2. A learning goal should be automatically created for them in SuccessFactors.
 3. Any subsequent sessions that a user signs up for should also be registered and added as sub-goals to the goal.

 The `SignupHandler` is the entry point of the application.
 And `signUp` is the action that will be called when a user signs up for an event or a session.

 `RegistrationServiceHandler` would take care of registering the user.
 We would be interacting with a synthetic OpenAPI service to achieve this.
-In this exercise, we will learn how you can leverage SAP Cloud SDK to consume a remote OpenAPI service.
+In this exercise, we will learn how you can leverage the SAP Cloud SDK to consume a remote OpenAPI service.

 ## Exercise 3.1 - Familiarising yourself with the remote OpenAPI service

-1. The OpenAPI service is available at `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com`.For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.
+1. The OpenAPI service is available at `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com`.
+For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.

 2. You can find all the available endpoints of the service at: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/api-docs`